 Frequently Asked Questions About Preparation for Veterinary School

-Vet schools do not require a particular major, but they do require that a certain selection of undergraduate courses to be completed.
-The courses required differ among the vet schools in North America (US and Canada); however most require at least 2 semesters of biology, inorganic chemistry, physics, and organic chemistry, plus courses in biochemistry, math, statistics, genetics, microbiology and english.
+Vet schools do not require a particular major, but they do require that a certain selection of undergraduate courses be completed.
+The courses required differ among the vet schools in North America (US and Canada); however most require at least 2 semesters each of biology, inorganic chemistry, physics, and organic chemistry, plus courses in biochemistry, math, statistics, genetics, microbiology and English or public speaking.
 Check the current Veterinary Medical School Admission Requirements in the United States and Canada, published annually by the Association of American Veterinary Medical Colleges, or visit the website of the individual schools for their specific requirements.

-Veterinary medicine is an animal-oriented profession, and therefore animal experience and vet experience is an essential component of the vet school application.
-Animal experience can be obtained in an animal shelter, farm or research setting-just owning a pet does not really qualify!
+Veterinary medicine is an animal-oriented profession, and therefore proof of both animal experience and veterinary experience is an essential component of the vet school application.
+Animal experience can be obtained in an animal shelter, farm or research setting- just owning a pet does not really qualify!
 All of the schools require that you also have extensive experience working with veterinarians, in clinical and/or research settings to be sure that this profession is "right for you".
-The Department of Animal Science incorporates hands-on experience with animals into the curriculum.
-The horse, swine, dairy cow, small ruminant and lab animal practica allow experience with daily care of those animals.
+The Department of Animal Science requires 9 credits of “hands-on” experience which can be obtained through courses on the Cook Campus farm, working in faculty run research laboratories and participating in internships.
+The horse, swine, dairy cattle, small ruminant and lab animal practica allow experience with daily care of those animals in the Cook Campus animal facilities.
 The Animal Handling, Fitting, and Exhibition course enables students to work with a farm animal in a show setting as well as preparation of their animal for the show.
 The Seeing Eye Puppy Club give students the opportunity to learn how to care for and train puppies for the Seeing Eye.
-Students also may find positions as a veterinary assistant or other animal oriented jobs to complete their experiential learning requirement through the Student to Professional Internship Network.
+Students may also find internship positions as veterinary assistants or other animal oriented jobs to complete their experiential learning requirement through the Student to Professional Internship Network (SPIN).

 Even without the contract program in place, qualified SEBS/Animal Science graduates over the past 10 years have had a success rate of 70% to 100% acceptance for those applying to veterinary schools, which is higher than the nationwide average of <50% acceptance for qualified students from states without a school of veterinary medicine.